bstachmann/git-workshop/sections/architects-corner/pull-requests/index.en.md

 #### Architects Corner

-## Pull-Requests
+## Pull Requests

 ---

-2005 gab es zur Versionsverwaltung
+In 2005, for version control, there were

- * erfolgreiche kommerzielle Produkte
+ * successful commercial products
- * etablierte Open-Source-Lösungen
+ * established open-source solutions

- oft mit tollen UIs und mehr Features.
+ often with great UIs and more features.

-## Also, warum Git?
+## So, why Git?

-Was war das "Killer-Feature"?
+What was the "killer feature"?

 ---

-Der **Pull-Request**
+The **Pull Request**
-erleichtert es, Änderungen dezentral zu erstellen und später anderen zur Integration anzubieten.
+makes it easier to create changes decentrally and later offer them to others for integration.

-*Ironie dabei: Das Killer-Feature von Git ist gar kein Feature von Git:*
+*Irony: The killer feature of Git is not even a feature of Git:*

-Git-Hoster **GitHub* *(und *GitLab*, *BitBucket*, ...) haben dies als Webanwendungen angeboten und populär gemacht.
+Git hosts like **GitHub** (and *GitLab*, *BitBucket*, ...) offered this as web applications and made it popular.

-**Git erleichtert Open-Source-Contributions!**
+**Git facilitates open-source contributions!**